Doregon/tnpsh-wiki/diag-and-maintenance/hdd-upgrade.md

 * **NTFS**: Hard drives beyond 8TB have to be formatted to NTFS and MBR (not GPT).
 Hard drives formatted as NTFS can only be used as an external hard drive.
 More information can be found [here]().

-If you have issues with Webman recognizing your external hard drive, open Webman settings and set "Wait for any USB device to be ready" and "Wait additionally for each selected USB device to be read" to 5 seconds or more.
+If you have issues with webMAN recognizing your external hard drive, open webMAN settings and set "Wait for any USB device to be ready" and "Wait additionally for each selected USB device to be read" to 5 seconds or more.